hsk81/yeoman-generator-dizmo/README.md

     ?
 What's your name?
 Full Name

 Provide your full name, to designate yourself as the author of the project.
 By default, the current GIT user name &ndash; if available &ndash; or OS login will be used directly *without* actually prompting for the name.
-Otherwise, anything you enter here will be remembered and automatically used as the default on your next invocation of `yo dizmo`.
+Otherwise, anything you enter here will be remembered and automatically used as the default on your next invocation of `yo @dizmo/dizmo`.

 The entry will be stored once the project skeleton is setup in `package.json` under `person.name`.
 For multiple contributors, see the [npm:package.json](https://docs.npmjs.com/files/package.json) documentation, section [people-fields-author-contributors](https://docs.npmjs.com/files/package.json#people-fields-author-contributors).